Tawny eagle: Kleptoparasitism

 The tawny eagle steals food from other raptors in addition to catching its own prey and coming to previously dead food sources.
 The Afrikaans name for the tawny eagle is a "Roofarend", meaning the "Robber Eagle".
 This behaviour is not entirely segregated from their scavenging on carrion behaviours but the considerable aggressiveness and boldness of the eagles in this circumstances are very different from their rather retiring disposition in scavenging contexts.
 At times the tawny eagle is considered "fearless" in their piratical attacks and is certain to engage in them more frequently than almost any other member of the booted eagle clan or perhaps even birds of prey.
 Other related eagles like the steppe eagle and eastern imperial eagle, as well as most sea eagles, can be locally regular kleptoparasites but tawny eagles rob prey from other birds with some regularity in every part of the range.
-Amongst all birds, only a few types of seabird such as skuas and frigatebirds are likely to derive a majority of their subsistence from kleptoparasitism.Corre, M. L., & Jouventin, P. (1997).
-Kleptoparasitism in tropical seabirds: vulnerability and avoidance responses of a host species, the Red-footed Booby.
-The Condor, 99(1), 162-168.
+Amongst all birds, only a few types of seabird such as skuas and frigatebirds are likely to derive a majority of their subsistence from kleptoparasitism.
 Generally, tawny eagles will surprise other birds of prey with a dashing stoop and yank away the prey item in a manner of seconds; they will seldom completely land if the prey item is intercepted on the ground so they can take off with the plundered item quickly.
 The size of birds that the tawny eagles have been known to pirate food away from have ranged from species as small as black-winged kites (Elanus caeruleus) and common kestrels (Falco tinnunculus) to those as large as a lammergeier (Gypaetus barbatus).
 There seems to few limits to the raptorial birds that the tawny eagle will not pirate from given the opportunity.
 In one case, a pair of tawny eagles descended on a secretarybird (Sagittarius serpentarius) that had killed a large puff adder and displaced both the secretarybird and an African harrier-hawk (Polyboroides typus) that had tried to enter the fray, after which the eagle pair split the adder between them.
-Other raptors known to be attacked for piracy in well-known and often repeated instances have included dark chanting goshawks (Melierax metabates), bateleurs, lanner falcons (Falco biarmicus) and even the imposing martial eagles (Polemaetus bellicosus) and Verreaux's eagles, the latter eagles having appeared to offer surprisingly little to no contest the tawny eagle's piracy despite their great strength and formidable talons.Leonardi, G. (2015).
-The lanner falcon.
-Italy: Giovanni Leonardi.
-Carnivorous birds that are not traditionally considered raptorial birds, such as marabou storks and southern ground hornbills (Bucorvus leadbeateri), are also occasionally kleptoparasitized by tawny eagles.Kemp, A. C., & Kemp, M. I. (1980).
-The biology of the southern ground hornbill Bucorvus leadbeateri (Vigors)(Aves: Bucerotidae).
-Annals of the Transvaal Museum, 32(4), 65-100.
+Other raptors known to be attacked for piracy in well-known and often repeated instances have included dark chanting goshawks (Melierax metabates), bateleurs, lanner falcons (Falco biarmicus) and even the imposing martial eagles (Polemaetus bellicosus) and Verreaux's eagles, the latter eagles having appeared to offer surprisingly little to no contest the tawny eagle's piracy despite their great strength and formidable talons.
+Carnivorous birds that are not traditionally considered raptorial birds, such as marabou storks and southern ground hornbills (Bucorvus leadbeateri), are also occasionally kleptoparasitized by tawny eagles.
 Interspecific piracy may be most frequent on bateleur despite that species being similarly sized and powered as the tawny eagle.
 While 5 displacements of tawny eagles by bateleur were reported in a study on their interactions, 26 instances of tawny eagles displacing bateleurs were described, clearly far more.
 Several smaller birds of prey were observed to be repeatedly robbed of their catches at a red-billed quelea colony, including queleas crippled but not killed by lanner falcons, although some of the maimed queleas were contested by jackals as well.